atolomei/odilon-server/README.md

 <li><b>RAID 1.</b>For each object, 1 or more exact copies (or mirrors) are created on two or more disks.
 This provides redundancy in case of disk failure.
 At least 2 disks are required, Odilon also supports 3 or more for greater redundancy.<br/><br/>
 </li>
 <li><b>RAID 6 / Erasure Coding.</b>
 It is a method of encoding data into blocks that can be distributed across multiple disks or nodes and then reconstructed from a subset of those blocks.
 It has great flexibility since you can adjust the number and size of the blocks and the minimum required for recovery.
 It uses less disk space than RAID 1 and can withstand multiple full disk failures.
-Odilon implements this architecture using <a href="https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction" target="_blank">Reed Solomon</a> error-correction codes. (v2.0 Feb 2024)
+Odilon implements this architecture using <a href="https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction" target="_blank">Reed Solomon</a> error-correction codes. (v2.0 Jun 2024)
 </li>
 </ul>
 </p>